 Anna Carastathis (PhD in philosophy) is a political theorist.
 She received her Ph.D. in Philosophy from McGill University; her M.Sc. in Gender Studies from the University of the Aegean; and her B.A.
 (Honours) in Philosophy from the University of Alberta.
-Anna has worked in various institutions in Canada, the United States, and Greece.
+Anna has worked in various institutions in Canada, the United States, and Greece and is currently a co-investigator in the TransCity project based at Panteion University of Social and Political Sciences.
 She is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), and co-author of Reproducing Refugees: Photographìa of a Crisis (Rowman & Littlefield International, 2020).
 Anna is a yoga practitioner (since 1999) and teacher (since 2013, certified by the Los Angeles Centre for Yoga) in community spaces.
 (Pronouns: she/her)

-Anna coordinates the Research Area Intersectionality: Critiques of Power and Coalitional Politics.
+Anna is a co-director of FAC research and coordinates the Research Area Intersectionality: Critiques of Power and Coalitional Politics.

 Aila coordinates the Research Area Mobility: Migrations and Borders.

-Carmen coordinates the Research Area Art As Research: Visual, Performative, and Documentary Knowledges.
+Lia coordinates the Research Area Art as Research: Visual, Performative, and Documentary Knowledges.